My healthy crab cakes recipe is gonna make your seafood dreams come true! Pair it with my lemon dill aioli for best results.

 I personally love adding crab meat to my diet because it's a versatile protein and super tasty even on its own.
 Yum!

-What Can I Substitute For Mayo In Crab Cakes?
+What Can I Substitute For Mayo?

 While mayonnaise is often used as a binding agent in crab cakes, it has a high-fat content (not good for weight loss).
 It also contains preservatives, unnecessary sodium, calories and processed ingredients.
 All of which will keep you bloated.

-In this recipe we use unsalted, grass-fed butter to act as a biding agent.
+In this recipe we use unsalted, grass-fed butter to act as a binding agent.
 And we cover the patties with parchment paper - or saran wrap - and refrigerate for at least 2 hours.
 This will make it so the cakes don't fall apart and crumble while cooking.

 BTW - Did you know that I LOVE Seafood (check out 17 Healthy Fish Recipes To Eat Fish More Often)

-Is Canned Crab Healthy?
+Is Canned Crab Ok To Use?

 What I recommend is looking at the nutrition label.
 Watch out for added sodium, preservatives, and highly processed ingredients.
 Premium Lump Crab Meat sets a high standard of healthy canned crab, for example.
 It's a bit pricey so that's why I save this recipe for special occasions.